Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ### Environment: On-premises (migrate to Azure)

--   **Background:** This environment will deploy a Hyper-V Host that will host a Linux VM to simulate a Linux, Apache, PHP and MySQL (LAMP), based web application deployed into an on-premises datacenter on a single VM
+-   **Background:** This environment will deploy a Hyper-V Host that will host a Linux VM to simulate a Linux, Apache, PHP, and MySQL (LAMP) based web application deployed into an on-premises datacenter on a single VM

 -   **Goal using Azure BCDR:** Your goal for this environment will be to migrate this application to Azure IaaS with a one-direction failover